starshev/Python-T-Test-for-Churn-Research-Navigation-App/README.md

-# T-Test Analysis on User Behavior · Waze Navigation App
+# T-Test Analysis for Churn Research · Waze Navigation App

 ### Project Overview
 Analyzed the correlation between users' devices and the average number of rides in the Waze navigation app as part of churn research.
 The project involved data preparation, performing a T-test using the SciPy Stats library, and evaluating the results to uncover insights.